cxosmo/homoglyphGenerator/README.md

 # homoglyph_generator
 A Python script that takes a string as input and outputs available character-by-character homoglyph permutations of it.

 _Printing of Unicode characters can be handled inconsistently depending on environmental factors (i.e. operating system/locale settings).
-Use the _`-v`_ flag to include raw Unicode of the substituted character._
+Use the _`--verbose`_ flag to include raw Unicode of the substituted character._

 ## Usage
 ```